Growing trees from compact subgroups: Introduction

 A recurring theme in the theory of totally disconnected, locally compact (\tdlc) groups is the relationship between local structure, that is, properties evident in an arbitrarily small neighbourhood of the identity, and global or large-scale properties, for instance in the sense of quasi-isometry invariants of the group, or ``commability'' in the sense of \cite{CorCommable}.
 The connection between local structure and large-scale properties is looser than for Lie groups, but there are still non-trivial relationships between the two.
-The goal of this article is to investigate a certain aspect of this relationship for general compactly generated \tdlc groups; in a subsequent article, these results will be applied to a class of locally compact Kac--Moody groups.
+The goal of this article is to investigate a certain aspect of this relationship for general compactly generated \tdlc groups: we provide an algebraic criterion on the local structure of a \tdlc group ensuring that the group has infinitely many ends and, hence, that it acts on a tree with compact open edge stabilizers.
+An application is given in another article by the same authors, showing that many one-ended locally compact Kac--Moody groups are locally indecomposable: see \cite{LocindecKM}.

 A fundamental example of local structure is the \defbold{structure lattice} $\lnorm(G)$ of a \tdlc group, introduced in \cite{CRWpart1}.
-This is the poset $\lnorm(G) = \mathrm{LN}(G)/\sim_o$, where $\mathrm{LN}(G)$ is the set of closed locally normal subgroups of $G$ ordered by inclusion and ${H \sim_o K}$ if $H \cap K$ is open in $H$ and $K$; note that $\lnorm(G)$ is equipped with an action of $G$ by conjugation, which we also carry over to conjugation-invariant subsets of $\lnorm(G)$.
-To avoid some complications it is useful to assume that $G$ is \defbold{[A]-semisimple}, meaning that the subgroup $\QZ(G)$ of elements with open centraliser is trivial and that $G$ has no abelian locally normal subgroups.
+This is the poset $\lnorm(G) = \mathrm{LN}(G)/\sim_o$, where $\mathrm{LN}(G)$ is the set of closed \defbold{locally normal} subgroups (subgroups with open normaliser) of $G$ ordered by inclusion and ${H \sim_o K}$ if $H \cap K$ is open in $H$ and $K$.
+Note that $\lnorm(G)$ is equipped with an action of $G$ by conjugation, which we also carry over to conjugation-invariant subsets of $\lnorm(G)$.
+To avoid some complications it is useful to assume that $G$ is \defbold{[A]-semisimple}, meaning that the subgroup $\QZ(G)$ of elements with open centraliser is trivial and that $G$ has no nontrivial abelian locally normal subgroups.
 We set

 When $G$ is [A]-semisimple, then $\mathrm{LC}(G)$ is a Boolean algebra called the \defbold{(global) centraliser lattice} of $G$; its elements are pairwise inequivalent under $\sim_o$, so it is isomorphic as a Boolean algebra to the \defbold{(local) centraliser lattice} $\lcent(G)$.
 There is also a subalgebra $\ldlat(G)$ of $\lcent(G)$, the \defbold{local decomposition lattice}, which consists of those elements of $\lnorm(G)$ represented by direct factors of open subgroups.
 In particular, we say $G$ is \defbold{locally indecomposable} if $\ldlat(G)$ is trivial and \defbold{faithful locally decomposable} if $G$ acts faithfully on $\ldlat(G)$.
 When $G$ is [A]-semisimple, having faithful action on $\lcent(G)$ is equivalent to the existence of a faithful action on a compact totally disconnected Hausdorff space $X$ that is \defbold{micro-supported}, meaning that for every nondense subset $Y$ of $X$, there is $g \in G \setminus \{1\}$ that fixes $Y$ pointwise.